 3. It is to be remembered that the apostle regarded the community of Christians at Corinth as something more than a society for performing together acts of public worship, whether eucharistic or for prayer, praise and exhortation.
 It was a little self-governing republic.
 This made the third kind of meeting necessary.
-The common worship of the society, especially the eucharistic service, united it with the whole brotherhood of believers throughout the world, and showed it to be in the succession from the ancient people of God;136 but it had a corporate unity of its own which manifested itself in actions for which the whole body of the Corinthian believers were responsible.
-This local unity took shape in the meeting of the congregation which is expressly called the "Church"137 by the apostle, at which all the members apparently had the right of appearing and taking part in the discussion and voting-women at first as well as men.
+The common worship of the society, especially the eucharistic service, united it with the whole brotherhood of believers throughout the world, and showed it to be in the succession from the ancient people of God; 136 but it had a corporate unity of its own which manifested itself in actions for which the whole body of the Corinthian believers were responsible.
+This local unity took shape in the meeting of the congregation which is expressly called the "Church" 137 by the apostle, at which all the members apparently had the right of appearing and taking part in the discussion and voting-women at first as well as men.

 This meeting had charge of the discipline of the congregation and of the fraternal relations between the community and other Christian communities.
-Letters seeking apostolic advice were prepared and dispatched in its name;138 it appointed delegates to represent the church and gave them letters of commendation,139 and in all probability it took charge of the money gathered in the great collection for the poor saints at Jerusalem.140 The whole administration of the external affairs of the congregation was under its control; and this was a work of very great importance, because it was this fraternal intercourse that made visible the essential unity of the whole Church of Christ.
+Letters seeking apostolic advice were prepared and dispatched in its name; it appointed delegates to represent the church and gave them letters of commendation, and in all probability it took charge of the money gathered in the great collection for the poor saints at Jerusalem.
+The whole administration of the external affairs of the congregation was under its control; and this was a work of very great importance, because it was this fraternal intercourse that made visible the essential unity of the whole Church of Christ.

 It exercised the same complete control over the internal administration of the affairs of the congregation.
-It expelled unworthy members;141 it deliberated upon and came to conclusions about the restoration of brethren who had fallen away and showed signs of repentance.142 It arrived at its decisions when necessary by voting, and the vote of the majority decided the case.143 We hear collected the evidence.
-The excesses at Corinth arose from the pagan associations connected either with these common meals of the confraternities or more probably with the temple banquets (1 Cor. x.
-14-22).
+It expelled unworthy members; it deliberated upon and came to conclusions about the restoration of brethren who had fallen away and showed signs of repentance.
+It arrived at its decisions when necessary by voting, and the vote of the majority decided the case.
+We hear nothing in the epistles of a common congregational fund for purposes common to the brethren; if such existed it was probably under the care of this meeting also.